Aeneid: Book 8: Visit to Pallanteum, site of future Rome

 Given the impending war, Aeneas seeks help from the Tuscans, enemies of the Rutuli, after having been encouraged to do so in a dream by Tiberinus.
 At the place where Rome will be, he meets a friendly Greek, King Evander of Arcadia.
-His son Pallas agrees to join Aeneas and lead troops against the Rutuli.
+Evander sends his son Pallas to join Aeneas and lead troops against the Rutuli.
 Venus urges her spouse Vulcan to create weapons for Aeneas, which she then presents to Aeneas as a gift.
 On the shield, the future history of Rome is depicted.

 Book 9: Turnus' siege of Trojan camp

 Meanwhile, the Trojan camp is attacked by Turnus—spurred on by Juno, who informs him that Aeneas is away from his camp—and a midnight raid by the Trojans Nisus and Euryalus on Turnus' camp leads to their death.
 The next day, Turnus manages to breach the gates but is forced to retreat by jumping into the Tiber.

 Book 10: First battle

 A council of the gods is held, in which Venus and Juno speak before Jupiter, and Aeneas returns to the besieged Trojan camp accompanied by his new Arcadian and Tuscan allies.
 In the ensuing battle many are slain—notably Pallas, whom Evander has entrusted to Aeneas but who is killed by Turnus.
 Mezentius, Turnus' close associate, allows his son Lausus to be killed by Aeneas while he himself flees.
 He reproaches himself and faces Aeneas in single combat—an honourable but essentially futile endeavour leading to his death.